Why this comparison matters

 - Pick Pickleball Score Keeper if you only play pickleball, you want a battle-tested app with no monthly options to even consider, and you are happy with $5.99 up front.

-- Pick Tally if you play more than one racquet sport, you want the optional Coach's Report, and you prefer the cheaper one-time price for scoring with the AI features opt-in monthly.
+- Pick Tally if you play more than one racquet sport, you want the optional Coach's Report, and you prefer free scoring with the AI features opt-in monthly or yearly.

 Both apps respect the wrist-first principle.
 The choice is about scope and what you want after the match, not about whether to use a watch at all.